ngawang57/gdc-training-1/kubernetes/docs/05-bootstrap-cluster.md

 The `--apiserver-advertise-address` is required when you have multiple network interfaces on the node.

 ## Worker Nodes
-Similarly, join the worker nodes using the privided command.
+Similarly, join the worker nodes using the provided command.
 ```
-sudo kubeadm join 192.168.0.200:6443 \
+sudo kubeadm join 192.168.XY.30:6443 \
   --token 9vr73a.a8uxyaju799qwdjv \
   --discovery-token-ca-cert-hash sha256:7c2e69131a36ae2a042a339b33381c6d0d43887e2de83720eff5359e26aec866
 ```